spiral/shopify-starter-kit/README.md

 `./src/customers` - folders for customer templates.
 Can be empty.

 `./src/templates` - include all store pages with necessary styles and scripts.
 All page should include own sections.

-❗**NOTE**: By default, all templates uses scripts as webpack entry point.
+By default, all templates use scripts and styles as webpack entry points.
-It isn't well because you can get a lot of empty js assets on build templates without logic.
-If you want to build only styles, you should remove js file from template folder.
-Webpack will watch scss files in template folders as well.
-More details about template entry points you can find in `webpack-helpers` file `makeTemplatesEntryPoints` function.

 `./src/snippets` - are regular snippets with own styles.
 Style of each snippet can be included in section, template or theme.
 By default, snippets styles or scripts are unwatched.

 `./src/scripts` - the main folder functionality.
 All js files in this folder will be processed with wabpack and placed in `./dist/assets`.
 Can't be empty.

 `./theme` - folder for all shopify files, used in base mode.
 All files from this folder will be copied to dist without changes.